AESOPLITE/AL2/Reconstruction/README.md

 RK is the tag for Runger-Kutta

-The reconstruction will give you two output ROOT files per BPD files:
+The reconstruction will give you two output ROOT files per BPD file:

 /yourdatapathdirectory/NL6033.BPD.root

 /yourdatapathdirectory/NL6033.BPD.EVENT_RK.root

 The files NL6033.BPD.EVENT_RK.root contain the reconstructed events.

-The subdirectory AL2/Macros contains the macro the read the output file, select events and print a text file with the desire information.
+The subdirectory AL2/Macros contains the macro to read the output file, select events and print a text file with the desire information.
 See the corresponding README.md